Tõnis Lukas: Political career

-Lukas joined Pro Patria Union in 1992 and was elected to Tartu City Council the next year.
-1995 he became a member of Riigikogu and served for a year as the Chairman of the Parliamentary Committee for Cultural Affairs.
+Lukas joined the Pro Patria Union in 1992 and was elected to Tartu City Council the next year.
+In 1995 he became a member of Riigikogu and served for a year as the Chairman of the Parliamentary Committee for Cultural Affairs.
 Tõnis Lukas left the parliament in 1996 to serve as a Mayor of Tartu (1996–1997).

 After the parliamentary elections of 1999 he was appointed a Minister of Education in Prime Minister Mart Laar's cabinet on 25 March 1999.
 The highlight of his career as Minister was the transfer of the Ministry of Education from Tallinn to Tartu, justified as decentralisation of power and fostering regional development, while the critics see in it a result of successful lobby by University of Tartu.
 When the government fell on 28 January 2002 Tõnis Lukas returned to Riigikogu and was re-elected to the parliament in 2003, serving currently as a member of the Parliamentary Committee for Cultural Affairs.

 After the resignation of Tunne Kelam he was elected the Chairman of Pro Patria Union on 16 April 2005.
 In November 2005 he unveiled plans of merger between Pro Patria Union and Union for the Republic - Res Publica.
 After the merger of the parties on 4 June 2006 he became one of the two co-Chairmen of the new Union of Pro Patria and Res Publica.
 At the party congress on 26 May 2007 Mart Laar was elected a new Chairman of the Union and Tõnis Lukas became one of the three Vice-Chairmen elected to assist Mart Laar.

 From 5 April 2007 to 6 April 2011, he again served as the Minister of Education and Research.
 He returned to the government in April 2019, becoming the Minister of Culture in Jüri Ratas' second cabinet.